skilesare/rivvir.knockbone/README.md

 We are just instantiating our other classes and passing our ViewModel to this. **But you aren't using Inversion of Control or Dependency Injection.
 Heresy!!**  I'm sorry you feel that way.
 If you application becomes so unwieldy that you can't reference all your views and helper classes from the global scope you may be building an application that is too big for this framework.
 We've never run into a problem.
 We have considered waiting until a view is instantiated to create the object but it hasn't been necessary yet.
 Again, we take pull requests.

+initApp() is called when the page has all the code loaded.
+We do a number of things in here and then when our gVM is ready, we do the knockout binding to the body.
+In the Async statement you may want to do things like load your user's data from a server, load look up tables, etc.  You can do these in series or parallel...just do them before you ko.bind().

 #### Models and Observable ####

+- `300_Model_LineItem.coffee`

 A necessary evil of Knockout is the observable object.
 Ember has gets and sets and Angular has the requirement of executing changes to your pojos in 'context'.
 We wanted angular to solve the observable problem, but we found that we kept ending up out of context and having to cast ourselves back into context.
 With knockout's observable we are forced to make ourselves get and set properly.